 The contemporary bilateral relationship is underpinned by strong historical ties stemming from World War I. Many Australians served in Belgium between 1916 and 1918, notably during the Battle of Messines on 7 June 1917, and the Third Battle of Ieper, from 31 July to 6 November 1917.
 Of the approximately 12,500 AIF men who died in Belgium, half have 'no known grave'.

-Australia has two bilateral MOUs with Belgium on the shared history of the world wars of the twentieth century – signed in 2009 and 2012.
-The Centenary of World War I (2014-2018) is increasingly providing a focus for bilateral commemorative activities.
+Australia has two bilateral MOUs with Belgium on the shared history of the world wars of the twentieth century, signed in 2009 and 2012.
+The Centenary of World War I (2014-2018) saw an intensification of bilateral commemorative activities.
 The Australian Government's Western Front Interpretive Trail has developed seven key sites in France and Belgium, in partnership with local authorities, to honour the courage and sacrifice of the more than 290,000 Australians who served on the Front.
-In Belgium Remembrance Trail sites have been inaugurated at Ploegsteert, Zonnebeke, and Ieper.
+In Belgium, Remembrance Trail sites have been inaugurated at Ploegsteert, Zonnebeke, and Ieper.

-In the 2011 Census there were 5,762 Belgium-born people in Australia, and just over 10,000 who claimed Belgian ancestry.
+In the 2016 Census there were 6,378 Belgian-born people in Australia, and just over 18,000 who claimed Belgian ancestry.

 Australia and Belgium have concluded a number of bilateral agreements.
 A Working Holiday Maker Arrangement took effect in November 2004.
 Australia and Belgium have had a Double Taxation Agreement since 1977 (amended in 1984).
 An Agreement between Australia and Belgium on Social Security entered into force in 2005, providing improved social security protection to people who have lived and/or worked in both Australia and Belgium.
 The social security agreement also exempts Australian employers from the need to provide Belgian social security support for Australian employees sent temporarily to work in Belgium, provided the employee remains covered in Australia by compulsory superannuation arrangements.